 In the first two terms you will have an introduction to: 2D skills, mixed media, colour theory, print, photography, graphic design, textiles, life drawing, 3D skills and ceramics.
 These will be taught by specialist staff mainly through a series of practical workshops.
 You will also develop your research, writing, and other study skills through the theory units; all of which are designed to prepare you for study in Higher Education.

 In the third term you will be able to write your own brief and display the work in our end of year exhibition.

 You will have your own generous studio space for the duration of the course, where you can create and display your work.
 In addition you will be able to use the dedicated workshops for Photography, Print, 3D and Ceramics.

 This level 3 qualification is all about engaging, supporting and developing your skills and ideas, to enable you to gain the confidence to progress onto a creative arts degree.

 What You Will Learn

-You will be encouraged to take part in discussions, to develop your communication skills.
 You will also have the opportunity to visit art galleries, see the work that the degree students are doing here at the campus and build a portfolio of work to take to interviews in H.E.

 In addition to this you will be able to develop your digital skills in Word, PowerPoint, and Photoshop.
 Enabling you to present your ideas and your work confidently.